Julie Hambleton

 Hair Growth Patterns

 Another genetic trait that is exclusively inherited from our fathers is our hair growth patterns.
-The androgen receptor gene, which is located on the X chromosome, is responsible for the distribution of hair on our bodies.
+The androgen receptor gene, which is located on the X chromosome, is responsible for the distribution of hair in our bodies.
 This gene is inherited from our fathers, which is why we often inherit our hair growth patterns from them.
 That being said, the science here is still murky, and you can get your hair from one or both of your parents.
 (2)

 Baldness

 Male pattern baldness is a common genetic trait that is inherited from our fathers.
 This condition is caused by a gene called the androgen receptor gene, which is located on the X chromosome.
 If your father has male pattern baldness, there is a good chance that you may also inherit this trait.
 Male pattern baldness refers to the receding hairline at the temples and the thinning of hair on the crown of the head.
 This condition is typically seen in men but can also occur in women.
-Again, however, the science isn’t 100% on this.
+Again, however, science isn’t 100% sure about this.
 You are more likely to experience hair loss if your family on either side does.
 If both sides of your family have thick heads of hair until their dying day, then you are likely in the clear.

 Height